oneapi-src/oneDNN/doc/advanced/experimental.md

 This option extends the coverage scope of the graph API to cover larger fusion patterns apart from primitive patterns.
 Refer to [Graph Compiler](@ref dev_guide_graph_compiler) for more details.

+@warning
+- Enabling some experimental features does not guarantee that the library will utilize them
+- Enabling some experimental features might change the accuracy of oneDNN primitives